K-theoretic crystals for set-valued tableaux of rectangular shapes: Introduction

 One way to connect the combinatorial and representation-theoretic interpretations of key polynomials is through M.~Kashiwara's theory of crystal bases for representations of quantum groups~\cite{K90,K91}.
 Indeed, Kashiwara showed that the Demazure module $V_w(\lambda)$ has a crystal basis and could be described as a subcrystal $B_w(\lambda)$, called a Demazure crystal, of the highest weight crystal $B(\lambda)$~\cite{K93,L95-3}.
 For $U_q(\fsl_n)$, the crystal $B(\lambda)$ may be realized as the set of semistandard tableaux of shape $\lambda$, and the tableaux for the subcrystal $B_w(\lambda)$ are characterized by a combinatorial condition on their corresponding key tableaux~\cite{LS90}.

 In our previous paper with C.~Monical~\cite{MPS18}, we initiated an analogous approach to Demazure crystals for Lascoux polynomials.
 We first gave a $U_q(\fsl_n)$-crystal structure to the set of semistandard set-valued tableaux.
 Then we proposed an enriched crystal structure with the property that the Lascoux polynomials appear as the characters of our K-theoretic analogs of Demazure subcrystals.
 We coined this enriched structure a K-crystal.
 We established the existence of K-crystals for single rows and columns, but we discovered that no such structure exists for general shapes.
 Nonetheless, we conjectured~\cite[Conj.~7.12]{MPS18} that K-crystals exist for all rectangular shapes.
 Our first main result is a proof of this conjecture.
-Our proof gives rise to a combinatorial formula for the class of Lascoux polynomials indexed by a weight in the Weyl group orbit of a multiple of a fundamental weight (\textit{i.e.}, a rectangular shape partition).
+Our proof gives rise to a combinatorial formula for the class of Lascoux polynomials indexed by a weight in the Weyl group orbit of a multiple of a fundamental weight \textit{i.e.}, a rectangular shape partition).
 We then use this formula to establish the corresponding cases of the Ross--Yong--Kirillov and Monical conjectures.
-To our knowledge, these are the only proven combinatorial formulas for any class of Lascoux polynomials.
+To our knowledge, these are the only proven combinatorial formulas for any class of Lascoux polynomials.\footnote{After this paper appeared as a preprint, subsequent work of V.~Buciumas, the second author, and K.~Weber~\cite{BSW20} gave another combinatorial formula for Lascoux polynomials.
+In particular, they proved the formula proposed here in our Conjecture~\ref{conj:Key}.}